Friday, 17 April 2026

 Animals living in water may not need a thick dead epidermis as much as land animals do, perhaps because there is less mechanical abrasion under water.
 The largest aquatic shadeshifter appears to be the Giant Pacific Octopus, with a mass of some 15 kg.
 Again, I have no idea whether octopus size is limited by metachrosis; this does not seem likely, but hi-res metachrosis will have an energy cost.

-In conclusion, shadeshifters would be animals with excellent visual processing capability whose skin is open to view, not covered with hairs, feathers or anything like that, and they would probably be fairly small.
-That is a pity but is enough to play with.
-I am thinking of workarounds that would allow such animals.
-Are there wars to make the dead epidermis tougher and more transparent without thickening it?
+In conclusion, shadeshifters would be animals with excellent visual processing capability whose skin is open to view, not covered with hairs, feathers or anything like that.
+Terrestrial ones would probably be fairly small and aquatic ones may be bigger.
+That size limit is a pity but the remaining restrictions leave enough leeway to play with.
+Still, I am thinking of workarounds that would allow larger shadeshifters.
+Are there ways to make the dead epidermis tougher and more transparent without thickening it?
 Thinking more out of the box, can the colours from deep in the skin be transported to superficial layers?
 Farther out of the box, is it possible to change the colour of dead tissue, which probably requires abandoning chromatophores as the engine of colour change?
 Now that I have already let some cats out of that same box, I would not be surprised if the readers of this blog come up with solutions well before I am ready to write another post on the subject.

 Reading list